 Western yogis have been transmitted, been sold, been gifted, inherited, appropriated, co-opted, bowdlerized, and straight up invented a yoga practice that does wonders for our bodies and minds.
 Sutured to that practice is a strange, ancient meditation text that describes a practice that almost nobody does.
 That text was attached to these poses by one man with a brilliant vision for practice, and marketed heavily by a few of his students.
 And we’re now seeing some of the natural and appropriate results of our devotion: hard questions being asked, myths scrutinized, teachers un-pedastaled.

 I want to publicly grieve for the mixed effects of our enthusiasm, entitlement, and hubris partly because I don’t think my culture will, either the academics or the yogis.
 Yoga in the West was offered to us by Krishnamacharya, Vivekananda, and others as a beautiful gift that came laced with their own agendas.
 It was also appropriated, and translated by westerners through the lens of our own needs, visions of spirit, and particular neuroses.
 To the sources of this tradition, I offer a bow, with hands in anjalī, the gesture you taught me.
 To the gurus who I will never be able to venerate as fully this tradition suggests they deserve, I offer a bow.
-To an enigmatic text that I do adore, and will keep adoring, even as I learn more about its strange provenance, I bow.
+To an enigmatic text that I do adore, and probably will keep adoring, even as I learn more about its strange provenance, I bow.

 Devotion & lineage is the way forward